user66352/ScreenGrab/README.md

 * no functional updates
 * ScreenGrab before did not detect an unexpected ffmpeg exit, thats now being anounced
 * enhanced ffmpeg process handling and monitoring

+### New in Ver.
+0.5.4

+* if `xwininfo` is installed and found in $PATH it can be called now from the GUI when selecting 'Record Win ID'
+* the user's home directory is now preselected as output directory

 ## Requirements